hunterdyar/daily-golf-project/README.md

 I implemented these as custom attributes, see the utilities folder.
 Each one is in it's own folder/namespace because I imagine you may want to directly copy them into your own projects.
 Go for it.
 That's what I do.

 ### Map Generation
 Map generation happens in a Generator scriptable Object (generator.cs).
 This creates a random level and saves it as a sub-asset, as a Texture2D.
 So anything can just read those files.
 We run a series of processes on the grid of pixels.
-See [This RedBlogGames](https://www.redblobgames.com/maps/terrain-from-noise/#islands) article for more information.
+See [This RedBlogGames](https://www.redblobgames.com/maps/terrain-from-noise/#islands) article for more information, and my own [2DRoguelikeLevelGenerator](https://github.com/hunterdyar/2DRougelikeLevelGenerator/) package.

 Tee positions (and player spawn) are done by trying to randomly place non-overlapping circles onto the map on valid locations.
 We keep trying while decreasing the radius of the circle.
 It's poisson disk sampling with a search, and I would describe it as "good enough for now".
 It's slow and could have a tee spawn on an island of just one square.